kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 From the [CNVkit Documentation](https://cnvkit.readthedocs.io/en/master/quickstart.html?#build-a-reference-from-normal-samples-and-infer-tumor-copy-ratios).

-> target vs. bait BED files: For hybrid capture, the targeted regions (or
+> target vs bait BED files: For hybrid capture, the targeted regions (or
 > "primary targets") are the genomic regions your capture kit attempts to
 > ensure are well covered, e.g. exons of genes of interest.
 The baited regions
 > (or "capture targets") are the genomic regions your kit actually captures,